Hello Paneristi,

 To sort the result table, you have to click on the naming of the specific column.
 One click is in ascending order (you see it on the small triangle beside the column name, it shows “up”).
 Second click is sorted in descending order (you see it on the small triangle beside the column name, it shows “down”).
 Now you can go throw the interesting values within the table.

 Example 1: Sort by “Movement” and scroll to the position where the movement “OP I” starts.
-From now you see all references with that movement
+From now on you see all references with that movement

 Example 2: Sort by “Case Size” and scroll to the position where the case size 44 mm starts.
-From now you see all references with that size.
+From now on you see all references with that size.

 10. Naming & Abbreviation